 Summary

 Reactive programming is about programming the stream.
 The RxJS library brings Reactive Programming into Angular.
-Using RxJs, we can create an observable, which can emit the next value, error, and complete signals to the subscriber of the observable.
+Using RxJs, we can create an observable, emitting the next value, error, and complete signals to the subscriber of the observable.

 In the next few tutorials, we will learn more about the RxJs Observable